 Everything you always wanted to know about leases but were too afraid to ask

-I recently took a telephone call from a local agent who had been asked by a potential buyer of a leasehold flat to explain residential leasehold property.
+I recently took a telephone call from a local estate agent who had been asked by a potential buyer of a leasehold flat to explain residential leases.

 Why do we need leases?

 Many people equate the notion of a lease with social housing or private rentals on a six month tenancy.
-Pictures of Rigsby in Rising Damp or Ian Beale in Eastenders may come to mind.
 This notion may sit uncomfortably with someone thinking of spending the best part half a million pounds on a penthouse in Woolacombe with sea views.
 The fact is that people sometimes see leasehold property as a poor relation to freehold property.

-From a legal perspective a lease of 999 years with a ground rent of a peppercorn (technically a leaseholder may be required to open their pepper grinder once a year and hand over a peppercorn to the freeholder) is far more akin to freehold ownership than a tenancy agreement where a leaseholder pays over £500 a month under an assured shorthold tenancy.
+From a legal perspective, a lease of 999 years with a ground rent of a peppercorn (technically a leaseholder may be required to open their pepper grinder once a year and hand over a peppercorn to the freeholder) is far more akin to freehold ownership than a tenancy agreement where a leaseholder pays over £500 a month under an assured shorthold tenancy.
 The first point to appreciate is that the only absolute owner of land in England and Wales is the Crown.
 The rest of us only get an interest in land.
-This goes for everyone, including Prince Charles.
 Since 1925 there have only really been two types of legal interest in land, these are commonly called leasehold and freehold.
 Freehold lasts for ever and leasehold is limited to a specified time, for example 99 or 999 years.
 You are never completely king of your castle in either system.

-On freehold land we all have to obey the law and restrictions are placed on our use of land by town planners and the building regulations department, and covenants are often imposed on freehold land to restrict what the owners can do.
-For example you may not be able to keep a caravan or boat on the driveway or you may not be able to build an extension or put up a shed without getting consent from the original developer.
+On freehold land we all have to obey the law and restrictions are placed on our use of land by town planners, and covenants are often imposed on freehold land to restrict what the owners can do.
+For example you may not be able to keep a caravan or boat on the driveway, or you may not be able to build an extension or put up a shed without getting consent from the original developer.

 Good Leases and Bad Leases